Loader gif

 According to reports submitted by lenders to the Federal Reserve, average credit card interest rates have climbed from 12.95 percent in 2013 to 14.89 percent as of August 2017.
 During the same period, average interest rates on personal loans fell from 10.2 percent to 9.76 percent.

 That’s one reason many borrowers are turning to personal loans to pay off credit card debt, in some cases consolidating balances on multiple credit cards.
-Doing so allows them to save money in two ways — by reducing their interest rates and paying down their loans faster.
+Doing so allows them to save in two ways — by reducing their interest rates and paying down their loans faster.

 Reduce interest rates and accelerate repayment